 Once a student fails to meet the standards set forth in the SAP policy, the student is placed on financial aid suspension and will lose their eligibility to receive financial aid.
-Ozarka College policy does not place students on financial aid warning; instead the college requires students to immediately appeal to be placed on probation.

 If a student does not meet the SAP policy, he/she is not eligible for Title IV aid unless approved in the appeal process, or the student meets SAP in subsequent terms.